andrew-m-stambaugh/Food-Delivery-Time-Regression-Model/README.md

   - A fun surprise: **"Even Month?"**, which surprisingly showed high correlation

 - `FollowUpAnalysis.ipynb` / `FollowUpAnalysis.html`
-  **Updated analysis (2025)** — A complete overhaul of the original pipeline using modern tools and deeper insights:
+  **Updated analysis (2025)** — A complete overhaul of the original pipeline to better outline the entire process and improve the model:
   - Enhanced data cleaning and transformation
-  - Feature engineering based on delivery time constraints
   - Model comparison with **XGBoost** and **Random Forest**
   - Feature importance visualizations and tuning
-  - Significantly improved R² scores over the original models
+  - Significantly improved R² scores over the original models, 0.86 for the XGBoost model.

 ---